lopezdsr/sql-query/sqlref/sql_functions.md

 {: #dense_rank}

 dense_rank() - Computes the rank of a value in a group of values.
 The result is one plus the previously assigned rank value.
-Unlike the function rank, dense_rank will not produce gaps in the ranking sequence.
+Unlike the function rank, dense_rank does not produce gaps in the ranking sequence.